Exploring Local Memorization in Diffusion Models via Bright Ending Attention: Bright ending

 Recent work has highlighted the important role of prompts in causing memorization.
 For example, \cite{somepalli_2023_neurips} identified that duplicated prompts during the training of text-to-image Stable Diffusion models make the prompts become the ``keys” to the models’ memory.
+In other words, when a model encounters a frequently seen prompt, it retrieves and generates images that closely resemble memorized training examples, much like a key unlocking stored content.
 Similarly, \cite{wen_2024_iclr} observed that prompts prone to memorization tend to result in larger text-conditional noise predictions during inference than non-memorization cases.
 Additionally, \cite{chen-amg} successfully utilized classifier-free guidance to steer generations away from memorized prompts, improving mitigation.
-Inspired by these findings, we focused on using prompts to extract our desired local mask.
+Inspired by these findings, we focus on using prompts to extract our desired local mask.
 This naturally led us to explore the cross-attention mechanism in the U-Net architecture within diffusion models, which links prompts to specific attention-focusing areas in the generated images.
 One of our key intuitions is that the pre-trained diffusion model’s memories resulting from overfitting should differ from those learned through generalization.
 Memorized generations are inflexible and follow a fixed denoising trajectory that is observably different from non-memorized scenarios.
 This is evidenced by \cite{wen_2024_iclr}, who observed that in memorized cases, the magnitude of text-conditional noise prediction during the denoising trajectory is abnormally higher than in non-memorization cases.

 \paragraph{Automatic local memorization mask extraction via bright ending (BE).}